 In formulating his theories on evolution, Charles Darwin most certainly recognized the role of conflict and “the struggle for existence.”
 Only now, however, are biologists discovering more about “sexual conflict” — the ramifications of males and females not sharing equally the burdens and benefits of reproduction, and how each has evolved accordingly and with various strategies.

-Forced copulations can result injury or death in a female duck or perhaps abandonment by her preferred mate.
-These forced encounters may prevent her from going about her business feeding herself and avoiding predation.
+Forced copulations can result in injury or even death in a female duck — or perhaps abandonment by her preferred mate.
+These encounters can also prevent her from going about her business feeding herself, for example, or avoiding predators.
 So she has good reason, the hypothesis goes, to evolve with some sort of defense to unwanted males.

-Among Darwin’s few oversights was that he did not recognize the complexity of copulation, how sexual selection and these kinds of contrivances may be hidden or how females may even find other ways to prevent fertilization after copulation.
+Among Darwin’s oversights was that he did not recognize the complexity of copulation, how sexual selection and these kinds of contrivances may be hidden, or how females may even evolve other ways to prevent — even control — fertilization after copulation.
 After all, genetics matter — a lot.

 Patricia L. R. Brennan, C. J. Clark, R. O. Prum.
 2009.
 Explosive eversion and functional morphology of the duck penis supports sexual conflict in waterfowl genitalia.
 Proc.
 R. Soc.
 B May 7, 2010 277:1309-1314; published online before print December 23, 2009, doi:10.1098/rspb.2009.2139

 what kind of duck is the front cover?

 You’re most welcome, Bernie!

 I think this is more info than I need to know!